wp-plugins/woocommerce-poor-guys-swiss-knife/readme.txt

 3. Example form using WooCommerce Poor Guys Swiss Knife and WooCommerce Rich Guys Swiss Knife

 == Changelog ==

+= 1.6.2 =

+* Add basic reflection of configuration settings for label and description (placeholder) for default Billing and Shipping fields to Wordpress User Profiles
+* Fix display problem for default WooCommerce fields after initial plugin activation which required to save the settings of WooCommerce Poor Guys Swiss Knife at least once
+* Fix quantity input for individual products grouped together to display on a grouped product page

 = 1.6.1 =